splunk/public-o11y-docs/admin/subscription-usage/analyze-apm-billing-usage.rst

      - Troubleshooting MetricSets
      - The cardinality of Troubleshooting MetricSets for each 1-minute window.

+   * - ``sf.org.apm.numMonitoringMetricSets``
+     - Monitoring MetricSets
+     - The cardinality of Monitoring MetricSets for each 10-minute window.

 .. note:: See :ref:`host-diagnostics-report-apm` for more information on how to measure subscription usage by host.

 How APM calculates usage